 If you have plans to buy a property, change jobs, go travelling or move in with a partner you can hopefully fit them around one of these dates.

-There will be out-of-season costs to cover equivalent to either a quarter or half of your total monthly payment deducted from your deposit in the case of early termination.
+There will be out-of-season costs to cover equivalent to either a quarter or half of your total monthly payment deducted from your deposit if you want to break your tenancy early.
 This charge is payable without complaint, negotiation or request for a discount.

 Here’s a summary of break dates, notice periods and costs to cover: -

-You will see there is no cost at the end of the tenancy, so plan ideally to vacate at this point.
+You will see there is no cost at the end of the tenancy and the simple way to avoid any extra costs is simply not to break your tenancy agreement.

-We have also made it cheaper to vacate on 28th Feb (ie after six months of our standard contract).
+And we have made it cheaper to vacate on 28th Feb (ie after six months of our standard contract) by giving notice on or before 15th January.

 How to Break contract Mid-Tenancy

 To give us notice to break contract early please fill out the form via this link

 We will then search for a replacement tenant.
 We will pay for advertising, conduct viewings, notify you when we are coming by (so you can tidy your room in advance) and make an agreement with the most suitable new tenant.